 Solution 2: Check for the Bluetooth Support service

-Bluetooth Support service supports the discovery and the association of bluetooth device.
-If it’s disabled, your bluetooth device won’t work properly due to bluetooth missing in Device Manager.
+Bluetooth Support service supports the discovery and association of Bluetooth devices.
+If it’s disabled, your Bluetooth device won’t work properly due to Bluetooth missing in Device Manager.
 So check for the Bluetooth Support service and make sure it’s started.
 If it’s disabled, start it manually.

 Follow these steps: